September 28, 2017

 I took the exam and passed on my first attempt back in 2012.
 Hey, if I can do it so can you!
 Here are the things that I did to prepare and pass the exam:

 I highly recommend the use of an online assessment tool to make sure you are prepared to pass, without over-investing.
 Back in 2012, I used the tool from AgileExams.com to gauge my readiness.

 They are not the only provider of these practice exams but I think they were then the current industry leader.
 The online practice exams were helpful for getting a sense of the breadth of the test and the length of time it would take to complete the exam.
 I took 3 full tests of 120 questions as well as several shorter practice exams.

 I wish I could say that taking the assessments from agileexams.com was helpful in building my confidence – they definitely were not!
 My scores on the practice exams ranged from 72% to 80% and they considered that failing.

 But, I was well prepared and passed the exam on the first shot.
 So I think you can assume their practice exams are harder than the real thing from PMI.

 I passed the exam on my first try, and I believe that you can as well.
-To date, over 17,000 other people have also achieved this certification.
-It is the fastest growing PMI certification at this time.
+As of August 2019, over 28,000 people have also achieved this certification.
+It is the fastest-growing PMI certification at this time.

-I hope this overview of the PMI-ACP certification was helpful.
+I hope this overview of the PMI-ACP agile certification was helpful.
 Please add your questions or share your own experience below.
-And please view our agile training offerings here, or join our monthly newsletter for agile related tips and articles.
+And please view our agile training offerings here, or join our monthly newsletter for agile-related tips and articles.